sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/github.md

 1. Finally, click "Generate token".

 1. Copy the token and save it.
-This is to be added later in the `dlt` configuration.
+This is to be added later in the `data_load_tool` configuration.

 > You can optionally add API access tokens to avoid making requests as an unauthorized user.
 > If you wish to load data using the github_reaction source, the access token is mandatory.